 Forms for the Defense

 Other requirements, including the dissertation signature page, can be found here.
 These are also due by the deadlines set by the Graduate School.
-The Dissertation Signature Page must be signed in ink by your supervisor.
-All other signatures can be either ink or scanned.
+The Dissertation Signature Page must be signed by ALL committee members.
+No proxy signatures allowed.
+Digital or “scanned” signatures are accepted.